. Analysis of a rhythm and determination of its characteristics.

 checking the randomness of the signal (→ Frequencies spectrum)

-Figure 1-g.1: Activity night shift work: The "Scatter periodogram" allows analysis of period variations and is adapted to the study of "jet lag".
+Figure 1-g.1 : Scatter periodogram : Sportive activity night shift work: The "Scatter periodogram" allows analysis of period variations and is adapted to the study of "jet lag" (Peugeot PSA)

 Other study tools are provided such as the Autocorrelation graphic, the "Normal" probability diagram, the Lag diagram (Lag plot), the Scatter plot,

-the Run sequence plot, the Box plot, etc. These graphic tools from "Exploratory Data Analysis" (EDA) allows study of time series independently
+the Run sequence plot, the Box plot, and so on These graphic tools from "Exploratory Data Analysis" (EDA) allows study of time series independently

 of the data origin.